gereonelvers/mortgage-moment/README.md

 - Mortgage calculations by [Interhyp](https://www.interhyp.de/)
 - Built during HackaTUM 2025

+## Further Information
+For further information and explanation of the project, please visit the [Devpost entry](https://devpost.com/software/mortgage-moment).
 ---

-Made with ❤️ for homebuyers everywhere
+Made with ❤️ for potential homebuyers everywhere